AlexPresso/ZUnivers-Webhooks/README.md

 - ✅ Notify for new patchnotes
 - ✅ Notify for configuration changes
 - ✅ Notify for new webapp versions
-- ❌ Notify for new items/item changes (SoonTM)
+- ✅ Notify for new items/item changes
-- ❌ Notify for new packs (SoonTM)
+- ✅ Notify for new packs/packs changes
 - ✅ Per event multiple webhook dispatching

 ## Usage